-J Neenan, 'Closing the protection gap for children born of war - Addressing stigmatisation and the intergenerational impact of sexual violence in conflict' (Centre for Women, Peace and Security, London School of Economics 2018) 31.
+403 J. Neenan, "Closing the protection gap for children born of war - Addressing stigmatisation and the intergenerational impact of sexual violence in conflict", Report Women, Peace and Security, London School of Economics, 2018, 31.

-415 OHCHR 'Reparations for Conflict-Related Sexual Violence' Guidance Note of the
+404 UN, "Reparations for Conflict-Related Sexual Violence", Guidance Note of the Secretary-General, June 2014, 5.

-Secretary-General (June 2014) ST/SG(02)/R425, 5.
+405 Restitution can redress the following harms suffered by conflict-related sexual violence survivors: loss of housing, loss of schooling, education or employment.

-Restitution can redress the following harms suffered by conflict-related sexual violence survivors: loss of housing, loss of schooling, education or employment.
+406 Compensation can redress moral and material damage that was suffered.

-417 Compensation can redress moral and material damage that was suffered.
+407 Satisfaction can consist of apologies, building of monuments and commemorations.

-418 Satisfaction can consist of apologies, building of monuments and commemorations.
-Rehabilitation can consist of providing essential services to survivors to overcome the harm suffered, in order to move on, for example mental and physical health or education effect.
-424 For CBOW, it is important that reparations are put in place to reduce stigma, rather than aggravate their stigmatisation through particular laws, programmes or narratives.
-425
+$^{^{408}}$ Rehabilitation can consist of providing essential services to survivors to overcome the harm suffered, in order to move on, for example mental - and physical health or education services.